-Having demonstrated that the savings was not there through an initial analysis via our Carrier Check system, the company in question let us conduct a second separate review, and from that implemented with carriers they had never considered working with and saved 15% on their overall costs.
-This saving came from a combination of our niche internal systems such as Carrier Check, and our client-based FMS system, along with our consultants’ carrier network expertise.
+Having demonstrated that the savings was not there through an initial analysis via our Carrier Check system, the company in question let us conduct a second separate freight tender, and from that implemented with carriers they had never considered working with and saved 15% on their overall costs.
+This saving came from a combination of our niche internal systems such as Carrier Check, and our client-based TMS system, along with our consultants’ carrier network expertise.

 Example 4 – not properly assessing freight rate charges

 Sometimes Logistics Managers appoint a new carrier, and find, as per the other examples, that freight prices are trending upward rather than downward as expected.
 This is because they have made assumptions about the freight rates & contract, or not read them carefully enough.
 Really, this is beyond a person to perfect and needs algorithms within a niche system to highlight issues within the data.

 Some of these shippers have turned to us upon realising there is a problem, to ask for some assistance in auditing their freight to uncover why this was happening.